How to make a rented flat feel like home

 As a renter, it can be difficult when you don’t have a say on the choice of fixtures and fittings you have to live with.
 The great news is that you can give wardrobes, chests of drawers and kitchen cupboards a completely new vibe by swapping out their handles with some temporary statement handles.
 It’s a little change which will make a big difference to the room’s appearance.

 You can statement handles new from most home stores, or if you’re on a budget, you can pick up some vintage versions from antiques shops.
 Just make sure you keep all your old fixings in one bag, ready to reinstall when you leave.

-If paint or artwork alone won’t satisfy your creative cravings, why not investigate temporary wallpapers and stickers?
-Born with the rental market in mind, these peel off papers are super easy to apply and peel off after use – like a sticky label – with virtually no residue.
+If paint or artwork alone won’t satisfy your creative cravings, why not investigate temporary peel and stick wallpaper?
+Born with the rental market in mind, these self adhesive wallpaper designs are super easy to apply and peel off after use - like a sticky label - with virtually no residue.

 ‘When it comes to wall stickers, there are loads of great options out there’ says Sarah.
 ‘As a concept I think it’s a great idea and really allows you the creative freedom to go all out, even when renting.’

 If your landlord is against the idea of wall stickers entirely, you can bring the same pops of pattern and colour with wallpapered plywood panels.... just lean them against walls or use no-hole picture hanging strips for a similar effect.

 Are your white goods looking a bit worse for wear?
 Are you bored of your plain fridge and fancy a pop of colour in the kitchen?
 If your budget is tight, then avoid buying new and refresh your old appliances with paint instead.
 It only takes a day or so and you’ll save a lot of money.
 Plus, you can choose exactly the colour you want to fit with your interior style!